Jacksonville BUI Attorney

 - BUI causing property damage

-We do everything legally possible to help our clients avoid a BUI conviction, which is treated as a prior offense if you are ever arrested for DUI in a motor vehicle.
-Likewise, if you have had a DUI in the past, boating under the influence will be punished more severely.
+Mitch Stone will do everything legally possible to help clients avoid a BUI conviction.
+He understands the importance of achieving a favorable result because a BUI Conviction can be treated as a prior offense for someone later arrested for DUI in a motor vehicle.
+Likewise, a DUI conviction can enhance a boating under the influence charge and result in more severe punishment if convicted.

 Other boating offenses we handle include: